purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-comparison.md

 LSM6DSV IMU chips and SlimeVR trackers using this IMU can be bought at [Panda Trackers](https://discord.gg/VPjtkujaVs).

 LSM6DSV sfusion firmware is stable and has been merged to the main SlimeVR branch.
-Very good LSM6DSV performance has been confirmed by over 50 users already.
+Very good LSM6DSV performance using sfusion has been confirmed by over 50 users now.

 ---
 ## LSM6DSO
-Not enough data about this IMU model.
 It's a budget IMU option with a possible performance above the BMI270 but below LSM6DSV.
 Not enough data to confirm this.

 ---
 ## BMI270
-The BMI270 is a relatively new and <b>experimental</b> IMU for DIY SlimeVR.
+The BMI270 is a relatively new IMU for DIY SlimeVR.
-It seems to perform significantly better than the BMI160 while still being affordable.
+It seems to perform better than the BMI160 while still being affordable.

 |Reset time |Cost  |Availability|Build quality|
 |:---------:|:----:|:----------:|:-----------:|
 |20 - 30min |~$3.8 |Sufficient  |Great        |

-Score: <i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star"></i><i class="fa fa-star-o" ></i>

 |Pros                   |Cons                                                            |
 |-----------------------|----------------------------------------------------------------|
 |Cheap                  | [Requires manual calibration the first time](#imu-calibration) |